What type of portable fire extinguishers do I need?

 Water Fire Extinguishers (A)

-WATER is the main type of fire extinguisher.
-It is used to cover Class A risk involving wood, paper and textiles.
+The main type of fire extinguisher used to cover Class A risk involving wood, paper and textiles.
 This extinguisher is used in most business premises.
 The water extinguisher is usually paired with a CO2 fire extinguisher to ensure most risks are covered in a business environment.
 Water extinguishers are not suitable for electrical fires.

 Foam Fire Extinguishers (AB)